Noncommutative rigidity of the moduli stack of stable pointed curves: Logarithmic differential forms and the Kodaira--Akizuki--Nakano vanishing theorem on Deligne--Mumford stacks

-We say that $ \cL $ has a property $ \cP $ if the descent $ L $ as above has the property $ \cP $; here $ \cP $ is a property of line bundles on schemes which depends only on the isomorphism classes of $\bQ$-line bundles, such as ampleness. \end{definition-proposition}
+We say that $ \cL $ has a \emph{property $ \cP $} if the descent $ L $ as above has the property $ \cP $; here $ \cP $ is a property of line bundles on schemes which depends only on the isomorphism classes of $\bQ$-line bundles, such as ampleness. \end{definition-proposition}

-\begin{proposition} Let $ \cX $ be a smooth proper Deligne-Mumford stack of dimension $d$ over a perfect field $\bfk$ of characteristic $p \ge 0$, $ \cD $ a normal crossing divisor on $ \cX $, and $\cL$ an ample line bundle on $ \cX $.
+\begin{theorem} Let $ \cX $ be a smooth proper Deligne--Mumford stack of dimension $d$ over a perfect field $\bfk$ of characteristic $p \ge 0$, $ \cD $ a normal crossing divisor on $ \cX $, and $\cL$ an ample line bundle on $ \cX $.
 Then we have

 if $i +j > \bfd(d,p)$, where